michigan-traffic-lab/Learning-Naturalistic-Driving-Environment/README.md

 ## Introduction

 In this repository, we provide the Ann Arbor dataset that we used to train NeuralNDE.
-The data collected at the two-lane roundabout at the intersection of State St. and W. Ellsworth Rd. in Ann Arbor, Michigan.
+The data was collected at the two-lane roundabout at the intersection of State St. and W. Ellsworth Rd. in Ann Arbor, Michigan.

 ## Download